Best Baby Backpack Carriers for Hiking of 2026

 • Nowhere to stow sunshade (if purchased)

 The Osprey Poco SLT is an excellent choice for parents seeking a lightweight and easy-to-pack child carrier.
-Weighing in at just under 5 pounds, it is the lightest framed carrier we tested, making it a breeze to take on quick hikes, road trips, or even errands around town.
-Its foldable frame is a game changer for families managing limited storage space or trying to fit everything into a packed car.
+Weighing in at just under 5 pounds, it is the lightest-framed carrier we tested, making it a breeze for quick hikes, road trips, or even errands around town.
+Its foldable frame is a game-changer for families managing limited storage space or trying to fit everything into a packed car.

 In terms of comfort, the Poco SLT maintains a simple yet effective design.
 The Airscape suspension system offers decent padding and ventilation, and the adjustable back panel accommodates parents of varying heights.
 The cockpit offers a cozy and secure space for children, featuring Osprey’s reliable Double Halo harness system.
 Although it lacks foot stirrups, we found the seat sufficiently supportive for shorter outings.